-Knowing the end of the story, Saul was more accurate than he knew.
-Because it was God who protected David and destroyed Saul's kingdom.
+To some people what they promise doesn't mean anything.
+Saul was a case in point.
+Knowing the end of the story, Saul was more accurate than he realized.
+Because it was God who protected David and destroyed Saul's kingdom as he mentioned in v6.